 Garoppolo’s postseason target distribution: Deebo Samuel (nine); Kendrick Bourne (six); George Kittle (six); Emmanuel Sanders (three); Mostert (two); and Breida (one).

 As mentioned, Kansas City will play its well-established bend-don’t-break defense by leveraging its fearsome pass rush into turnovers, especially in the red zone.
 Much like last week, KC will stack the box and allow CB Charvarius Ward to shadow the X receiver while CB Bashaud Breeland and slot CB Kendall Fuller man the Y and Z receiver, respectively (namely, Bourne and Sanders).
 San Francisco’s wide receivers receive a bump in usage as the 49ers will need to advance through the air.

 FS Tyrann Mathieu will cover the peoples TE (Kittle), almost in a permanent capacity.
 Kittle weighs in at 6’4″ and 247 pounds, while running a 4.52s 40-yard dash.
 Mathieu is 5’9″ and 186 pounds, running a 4.50s 40-yard dash.
 Kittle’s size is a premium in the red zone, much like Kelce.

 Game odds: O/U: 54; SF -1; (SF 28 KC 27)

 From the late-’70s through to the late-’80s, Azymuth has several released on Milestone Records, the jazz label that also featured on its roster Sonny Rollins and McCoy Tyner.
 In 1980, Azymuth released Outubro; here’s the dreamy title track.

 Now it’s your turn.
-Let us know in the comments below which players you’re thinking of starting and sitting this weekend.
+Let us know in the comments how you think the Superbowl will go, and which players will shine from a Fantasy standpoint.